 Bordelle also has a diverse crowd of voters just slightly heavier on a smaller cup size (only one voter with a large-sized cup though) and with an even more diverse geography.

 One of the things which I love about Bordelle is their devotion to craftsmanship.
 Their innovative patterns, custom accessories, bespoke embroideries, and a massive amount of time spent on perfecting designs never stop to amaze me.
 Just take a look at their Instagram post where they explain how they had to develop a whole new technique to embroider their signature elastic straps.
+Read other reviews and see Instagram spots on the Bordelle page in my catalog.

 #3.
 Agent Provocateur.
 9 votes.